-Captive bird studies will examine metabolic, behavioral, and biomarker responses to known oilexposure regimes.
+Captive bird studies will examine metabolic, behavioral, and biomarker responses to known oildosing regimes.
 This work is designed to experimentally test effects of oil exposure on parameters that are hypothesized to influence dynamics of wild harlequin duck populations; these effects are impossible to assess under field conditions.
 Harlequin ducks to be used in captive studies will be captured during wing molt from unoiled parts of PWS.
 During molt, harlequin ducks congregate and are susceptible to capture by herding flocks of flightless birds into pens (Clarkson and Goudie 1994).
 Birds will be banded with USFWS bands and with individually coded plastic tarsus bands.
 Tarsus bands will be oriented to be read from bottom to top as the bird is standing.
 Sex will be identified based on plumage characteristics and age class determined by bursal probing (Mather and Esler 1999).
 Body mass of all birds at capture will be measured.

-Following capture, 25 females older than second-year will be flown to the Alaska SeaLife Center in Seward.
-We will use 21 birds for the winter 2001-02 experiments; we will release any birds that are not adapting well to captivity or are not needed for experiments back to capture sites.
-Captured individuals will undergo quarantine and adjustment periods prior to any experimental manipulation or oil exposure.
+Following capture, birds will be flown to the Alaska SeaLife Center in Seward.
+We intend to use approximately 20 birds each year for 2 years (winters 2000-01 and 2001-02).
+Captured individuals will undergo quarantine and adjustment periods prior to any experimental manipulation or dosing.
 Captive birds will be housed in outdoor pens to expose them to natural climatic and photoperiod conditions.
-Oil exposure will be designed to simulate longterm, intermittent exposure, which is likely similar to exposure experienced by wild birds.
-The experimental design for winter 2001-02 experiments will be determined following analyses of data collected during the first year of the experiment, which recently ended (March 2001).
-Oil exposure will continue through the critical mid-winter period and behavioral and metabolic measures will be taken throughout the winter.
+Dosing will be designed to simulate long-term, intermittent exposure, which is likely similar to exposure experienced by wild birds.
+Numbers of dosing levels, amounts of doses, and frequency of dosing will be determined as part of literature review efforts proposed for FY00.
+Dosing will continue through the critical mid-winter period and behavioral and metabolic measures will be taken throughout the winter.
 Because CYP1A sampling requires a liver biopsy, we will get only 1 measure of induction, taken in late winter.
-Following a 2-week post-surgery recovery period (without any exposure), captive birds will be released in the area of their original capture.
+Following a 2-week post-surgery recovery period (without any dosing), captive birds will be released in the area of their original capture.

-Behavior of captive birds will be quantified using time-activity observations throughout winter for all exposure levels.
-Behavioral categories will follow those used in studies of wild harlequin ducks (Goudie and Ankney 1986, Fischer 1998), e.g., feeding, resting, swimming, courtship, etc. Time-activity budgets will be contrasted among treatments.
+Behavior of captive birds will be quantified using time-activity observations throughout winter for all dosing levels.
+Behavioral categories will follow those used in studies of wild harlequin ducks (Goudie and Ankney 1986, Fischer 1998), e.g., feeding, resting, swimming, courtship, etc. Time-activity budgets will be contrasted among dosing groups.

 Metabolic consequences of oil exposure will be quantified using two approaches: doubly-labeled water to estimate daily energy expenditure (DEE) and oxygen consumption to estimate basal metabolic rate (BMR).
 This approach will allow different views into the metabolic effects of exposure.
 DEE is a measure of existence costs over longer (1-3 day) time periods.
 DEE incorporates all of the metabolic costs during this time; elevated DEE in exposed birds would be consistent with a hypothesis of oil exposure increasing existence costs with potential survival implications.
 Similar DEE among treatments but different activity levels (see above) also would have implications for survival under natural conditions.
-BMR estimates metabolism without costs of thermoregulation, digestion, and activity; these data will assess whether background metabolic costs are higher in exposed than unexposed birds.
+BMR estimates metabolism without costs of thermoregulation, digestion, and activity; these data will assess whether background metabolic costs are higher in dosed than undosed birds.
 Body mass of all individuals also will be measured at all handling events; these data will be interpreted in light of metabolic and behavioral measurements.